bmeviauac01/datadriven/docs/homework/ef/index.md

     Do **NOT** change the unit tests.
 You may temporarily alter the unit tests if you need to, but make sure to reset your changes before committing.

 !!! danger "If the tests do not compile"
     If the test code does not compile, you may have used slightly different property names.
-Fix these in **your own code and not in the tests**!
+Fix these in **your code and not in the tests**!

 !!! danger "`OnConfiguring`"
     You need no connection string in the _DbContext_.
 The constructor handles the connection to the database.
 Do not create `OnConfiguring` method in this class!